StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/import-observables-from-analyzer-reports.md

 Import [observables](about-observables.md) from analyzer reports in TheHive to add additional observables discovered during analysis to your case or alert.

-Cortex analyzers enrich observables with detailed contextual intelligence, generating a report with the results, which may include additional observables.

 <h2>Procedure</h2>

 1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you ran the analyzer.